 Opportunity came in 1979, when he was elected to the Maurice Reckitt Fellowship in Christian Social Thought at the University of Sussex.
 In that year he began a new research program on various aspects of the relation of economic theory to Christian theology, which almost from the first entailed the study of eighteenth and nineteenth-century intellectual history.
 Virtually all his research, writing and teaching since that time has grown out of that program.
 His technical studies in Classical and pre-Classical economic analysis have been undertaken to throw light on the controversies which surrounded the gradual emergence of ‘the economic way of thinking’ in what, until the 1860s, was still a Christian society.
 His work on ‘Christian Political Economy’ in Britain, c.
 1798-1834, led him to his recent and current studies of Papal social doctrine.

 Anthony has served as consultant to the World Council of Churches and the Church of England Doctrine Committee, and has held visiting appointments at Cambridge, the ANU and Boston College.
 In 2007 his work in the history of economic thought was recognized by election as Distinguished Fellow of the History of Economics Society of America.
+In 2014 he was elected Honorary Member of the European Society of the History of Economic Thought.
 Though he resigned the exercise of his Orders in 1982 and has been canonically a layman since that time, he regards his academic work as a partial attempt to fulfill his vocation as a Christian and an Anglican.